FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 ### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is a widely used, robust, open-source relational database management system (RDMS) released in 1989, making it decades other than MongoDB.
+[PostgreSQL](https://www.postgresql.org/) is a widely used, robust, open-source relational database management system (RDMS) released in 1989, making it decades older than MongoDB.
 Compared to proprietary relational databases like SQL Server and Oracle, It's a cost-effective alternative for building scalable, enterprise-grade databases.

 PostgreSQL boasts of a dedicated and thriving community of contributors and enthusiasts that regularly upgrade, develop, and maintain the database system.